net-lisias-kspu/ContractConfigurator/4-Behaviours/Expression Behaviour.md

     }

     // The CONTRACT_COMPLETED_FAILURE node gets executed when the
-    // contract fails, is withdrawn or the deadline expires.
+    // contract fails or the deadline expires.
     CONTRACT_COMPLETED_FAILURE
     {
         CC_TestVal = CC_TestVal / 2